newfyworld/NumixBlue/README.md

 NumixBlue is a modified version of the original GTK3 Theme "Numix".
 Just like the original Numix theme, it supports GNOME, xFce, openbox, and Unity.

-KNOWN BUGS:
-......Not exactly ones I can list.
-There are bugs though...
-I will address theme soon enough.
-Like, today.
-Or tomorrow.

 ### Manual installation

 Extract the zip file to the themes directory i.e. `/usr/share/themes/`